Open-Data-Product-Initiative/dev/source/includes/_pricing.md

     billingDuration: year

 ```
-**Standardized data pricing plans are crucial for transparency, scalability, and customer trust.** They ensure that customers can easily understand and compare costs, fostering trust and reducing disputes.
-For providers, standardized pricing streamlines operations, supports scalability, and simplifies market comparison, allowing for effective competitive positioning.
-Additionally, it aids in better financial planning and forecasting for both the provider and the customer, ensuring predictable revenue and informed decision-making.
-Overall, standardized pricing is essential for the sustainable growth and success of data products.

-Pricing is the process whereby a business sets the price at which it will sell its products and services.
-Pricing **OBJECT** contains pricing plans related metadata to be used for example in displaying the items in a marketplace.
-If needed the standard metadata is converted to marketplace internal format.
-We encourage all data product owners to enforce usage of this standard to foster global interoperability.

-The 12 pricing plans enabled by ODPS are meticulously defined through an in-depth analysis of pricing models applied across more than 300 data products.
-We continuously monitor the evolution of pricing plans in the data economy, striving to provide the most comprehensive and up-to-date list of standardized pricing options - yet some gaps might exist.

-The Pricing object is general in nature and should be enough for common (80%) use cases.
-You can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
-The ["Specification extensions"](#specification-extensions) section provides details on how to use this feature.
+**Referencing Capability in Pricing Plans**

+ODPS 4.0 introduces a modular referencing system that allows pricing plans to reuse pre-defined components such as data quality profiles, SLA tiers, access methods, and payment gateways.
+This makes it easy to maintain consistency across multiple data products, reduces duplication, and enables scalable pricing design.
+Why Use Referencing?

+- **DRY Principle**: Define components once, reference them across products.
+- **Modularity**: Maintain separate, reusable blocks for SLA, DQ, access, and payment.
+- **Flexibility**: Switch plans or upgrade tiers by simply changing references.
+- **Auditability**: Easily trace the source of configurations in machine-readable format.

+**Example Component Reference Paths**

+* SLA: `#/product/SLA/gold` references gold SLA profile in the SLA component
+* Data Quality: `#/product/dataQuality/default` references default data quality profile in the data quality component
+* Access: `#/product/dataAccess/download` references download access profile in the SLA component
+* Payment Gateway: `#/product/paymentGateways/paypal` references paypal payment profile in the Payment Gateways component

+In each of these component groups, you can expect a `default` option to be defined.
+This default serves as a baseline configuration, ensuring that even when no custom profile is referenced, a reliable and predictable fallback exists.
+For example, dataQuality.default, SLA.default, and paymentGateways.default can all be used to provide minimum guarantees.

-**This version introduces the "Pricing Plans as Code" feature.** You can define the necessary actions (CRUP) to set up and use the selected payment gateway, initiating the purchase process. **CRUP** stands for:
+**Includes the "Pricing Plans as Code" feature.** You can define the necessary actions (CRUP) to set up and use the selected payment gateway, initiating the purchase process. **CRUP** stands for:

 - **C**reate (create pricing plan),
 - **R**etire (delete pricing plan),